How long is the average stay at Alpine Recovery Lodge?

-Our program is spiritually based and not affiliated with the LDS/Mormon church.
-We respect the individual views of each resident on spirituality.
+Our program is spiritually based and we respect the individual views of each resident on spirituality.
 We seek to assist each resident in enhancing their own spirituality and connectivity to their higher power.

 Does your facility have a doctor on staff?

 We have an amazing medical doctor with extensive experience in working with addiction and mental disorders that comes on-site at least once a week.
 He also comes for new intakes and emergencies.
 We are also located less than 10 minutes away from the nearest emergency room in the event of a medical emergency.

 Will I be able to receive other medical care (specialists) while in treatment?